seaona/anvil-state-generator/README.md

 # Anvil State Generator

 > ⚠️ **EXPERIMENTAL WARNING**: This tool is currently in experimental development.
 Some features may not work as expected, particularly with older smart contracts that use legacy compiler versions (pre-0.6.5).
 Storage layout inspection for these contracts fail to return results.
+Furthermore, the export state as json file feature is under development, so do not rely on its results

 A UI toolbox for Ethereum developers that provides essential Foundry utilities for contract analysis, storage inspection, and state generation for Anvil local development.